Skip to content

 If an application is made by a household where one member (or more) is eligible but one or more of their household members is not, two possibilities arise:

-• If the eligible applicant is subject to immigration control (i.e. falls within one of the classes reincluded as eligible above) s/he cannot rely on the ineligible household member(s) to be considered as homeless (Immigration and Asylum Act 1999 s119(1),(1A) as amended by SI 2020 No 1309, Reg 12(8)).
+• If the eligible applicant is subject to immigration control (i.e. falls within one of the classes reincluded as eligible above) s/he cannot rely on the ineligible household member(s) to be considered as homeless (Immigration and Asylum Act 1999 s119(1),(1A).
 In other words, the ineligible household member is disregarded as being part of the application.

 • If the eligible member is not subject to immigration control (i.e. usually a UK or an EEA citizen who lawfully resided in the UK before 1 January 2021), then the ineligible member is a ‘restricted person’ and a special procedure applies to these types of application.